Se Habla Español | Available 24/7

 Suppose a judge issues an order directing you to act in a certain way or do or refrain from certain acts.
 In that case, you must comply with the order even if you think the order is unfair.
 Flouting court orders could amount to contempt of court and could lead to a bench warrant being issued against you and the consequences that follow.

 Most court orders can be modified or canceled.
-So, instead of disobeying them and risking a bench warrant, contact a lawyer for help if you feel the terms of the order are unnecessarily harsh.
+So, instead of disobeying them and risking a bench warrant, contact a lawyer for help if you feel the order terms are unnecessarily harsh.
 They can advise you appropriately and help you navigate the modification/cancelation procedure.

 If a bench warrant is issued against you for any reason, you risk immediate arrest by the police.
 When arrested in such circumstances, you may be granted bail after posting a cash bond (paying a specific fee in exchange for your release).
 Otherwise, you could be detained until you are brought before the judge.